aakllee/aakllee.github.io/content/posts/igem/index.md

 the models [here](https://2024.igem.wiki/warwick/model).

-At the start of iGEM I was woefully incompetent in mathematical modelling, and knew next to nothing about agent-based modelling—I could barely tell you what a differential equation was, let alone use them to model anything.
+At the start of iGEM I was woefully incompetent in mathematical modelling, and knew next to nothing about agent-based modelling.
+I could barely tell you what a differential equation was, let alone use them to model anything.